John Peel: Punk era

-In addition to his Radio 1 show, Peel broadcast as a disc jockey on the BBC World Service, on the British Forces Broadcasting Service (John Peel's Music on BFBS) for 30 years, VPRO Radio3 in the Netherlands, YLE Radio Mafia in Finland, Ö3 in Austria (Nachtexpress), and on Radio 4U, Radio Eins (Peel ...), Radio Bremen (Ritz) and some independent radio stations around FSK Hamburg in Germany.
-As a result of his BFBS programme he was voted, in Germany, "Top DJ in Europe".
+In addition to his Radio 1 show, Peel broadcast as a disc jockey on the BBC World Service, on the British Forces Broadcasting Service (John Peel's Music on BFBS) for 30 years, VPRO Radio3 in the Netherlands, YLE Radio Mafia in Finland, Ö3 in Austria (Nachtexpress), and on Radio 4U, Radio Eins (Peel ...), and Radio Bremen (Ritz).

 Peel was an occasional presenter of Top of the Pops on BBC1 from the late 1960s until the mid-1990s, and in particular from 1982 to 1987 when he appeared regularly.
 In 1971 he appeared not as presenter but performer, alongside Rod Stewart and the Faces, pretending to play mandolin on "Maggie May".
 He often presented the BBC's television coverage of music events, notably the Glastonbury Festival.

 From 26 September to 31 October 1987, Peel produced a six-part radio series on BBC Radio 1 called Peeling Back the Years.
-In it, he discussed his life and career at length with his long-time producer John Walters and also played some of his favorite records.
+In it, he discussed his life and career at length with his long-time producer John Walters and also played some of his favourite records.
 The show's theme music was "Blue Tango" by Ray Martin which, Peel revealed, was the first record he ever bought.

 Later years

 Between 1995 and 1997, Peel presented Offspring, a show about children, on BBC Radio 4.
 In 1998, Offspring grew into the magazine-style documentary show Home Truths.
 When he took on the job presenting the programme, which was about everyday life in British families, Peel requested that it be free from celebrities, as he found real-life stories more entertaining.
-Home Truths was described by occasional stand-in presenter John Walters as being "about people who had fridges called Renfrewshire".
+Home Truths was described by occasional stand-in presenter John Walters as being "about people who had refrigerators called Renfrewshire".
 Peel also made regular contributions to BBC Two's humorous look at the irritations of modern life Grumpy Old Men.
 His only appearances in an acting role in film or television were in Harry Enfield's Smashie and Nicey: The End of an Era as John Past Bedtime, and in 1999 as a "grumpy old man who catalogues records" in the film Five Seconds to Spare.
 However, he had provided narration for others.